AndyGrld/Human-resource-management-website-/Readme.md

 # Human Management System

 A website to keep track of employees and job openings.
+All uploaded profile images must include a detectable face.
 The first account created becomes the admin/superuser.

 ## Getting started